wso2/kubernetes-ei/integrator-analytics/README.md

 ##### 4. Setup and configure external product database(s):

 Setup the external product databases.
-Please refer to WSO2 API Manager's [official documentation](https://docs.wso2.com/display/EI620/Prerequisites+to+Publish+Statistics) on creating the required databases for the deployment.
+Please refer to WSO2's official documentation [1](https://docs.wso2.com/display/EI620/Clustering+the+ESB+Profile#ClusteringtheESBProfile-Creatingthedatabases) and [2](https://docs.wso2.com/display/EI620/Minimum+High+Availability+Deployment) on creating the required databases for the deployment.

 Provide appropriate connection URLs, corresponding to the created external databases and the relevant driver class names for the data sources defined in the following files: